Country Profile: Burundi

 Government

-Burundi is a presidential republic with a mixed legal system that incorporates both Belgian civil law and customary law.
-The political capital is Gitega while Bujumbura remains the commercial hub.
-The government is structured into various branches, with a bicameral legislature comprising the National Assembly and the Senate.
+Burundi operates as a presidential republic with a mixed legal system combining Belgian civil law and customary law.
+The political capital is Gitega, while Bujumbura serves as the commercial hub.
+President Evariste NDAYISHIMIYE has been in office since 2020, following a controversial election process.

 Military and Security